 After Frederick’s death, the licence passed several times between family members – initially it was Sarah’s name on the brass plate (9), but it was transferred to her son Walter in 1896 (10).

-By 1911 George Craddock was pulling the pints at The Sultan, he was a Bermondsey boy, helped by his wife Alice – they’d probably been there a couple of years as their young children were born in Lee.
-George came from a family of pub landlords – his father was running Blackheath’s Royal Standard in 1901, and a decade before the City Arms in West Square, Bermondsey.
-His older brother, Thomas, ran the Woodman further up Lee High Road.
-George stayed at The Sultan until the late 1920s.
-It seems that it was under his stewardship that The Sultan took over the shop front next door, around 1925.
-It seems that he moved onto a different pub – in the 1939 Register he was listed as a Licensed Victualler, living in Upwood Road although it isn’t clear which pub he was running.
-He died in Lewisham in 1967.
+Sarah Waghorn didn’t stay much longer as by the end of 1905 George Craddock was pulling the pints at The Sultan; he was a Bermondsey boy, helped by his wife Alice.
+George came from a family of pub landlords – his father was running Blackheath’s Royal Standard in 1901, and a decade before the City Arms in West Square, Bermondsey, The pub is pictured above in that era with the Craddock’s name emblazoned on the side.
+George’s older brother, Thomas, ran the Woodman further up Lee High Road for a while.
+George stayed at The Sultan until 1928.
+It seems that it was under his stewardship that The Sultan took over the shop front next door, around 1925 modernising the pub and extending the public bar in the process – before and after photographs of the public bar below.

-By the 1930 Kelly’s Directory it was listed as being run by Richards and Sons.
-Nine years later, when World War 2 broke out the landlord was, Leonard Orves who lived some distance away in Ronver Road.
+Returning to the Sultan, pictured above in the late 1920s; by the 1930 Kelly’s Directory it was listed as being run by Richards and Sons, the probably took over in 1928.
+Nine years later, when World War 2 broke out the landlord was Leonard Orves who lived some distance away in Ronver Road.
 W J High was the landlord in 1945; succeed by his wife or daughter Ellen in 1950.
-Beyond the 1950s while the pub is listed in Kelly’s Directories, the name of the landlord is absent,
+Beyond the 1950s, while the pub is listed in Kelly’s Directories, the name of the landlord is absent,

 Roll forward 50 years, the pub had a mixed, but overall positive, review in the News Shopper in 2000; their Pub Spy described as a ‘curious little gaff’ which ‘doesn’t exactly look welcoming from the outside.’
 It had an ‘Under New Management’ sign – usually subtext for past problems which may or may not have been dealt with.

-The décor was mainly dark wooden panelling, the public bar complete with pool table was empty although the lounge at the rear was busier and noisier with rock ‘n’ roll and reggae from the jukebox.
+The décor was mainly dark wooden panelling (that had been there in the 1920s, see above), the public bar complete with pool table was empty although the lounge (originally the private bar) at the rear was busier and noisier with rock ‘n’ roll and reggae from the jukebox.
 The review summed the pub up as

 The Sultan is not a good bet for young groups on the razzle, or even an ideal family boozer.
 But it is a pub for friendly, real people who enjoy their drink.